 A vocabulary list is a list, which demonstrates a few English words, with examples, their meanings, and usages.
-Students should ideally make a note of all the new words that they come across in the process of their GRE test prep.
+Students should ideally make a note of all the new words that they come across in the process of their test preparation.
 The Verbal section of the GRE measures skills like understanding explicit as well as implicit word meanings, synonyms, rules of grammar, common English phrases, etc. Therefore, along with word meanings, a vocabulary list should also contain synonyms, sentences, and phrases.
-Thus, the list can also work like a self-made dictionary and thesaurus, to improve GRE verbal vocabulary.
+Thus, the list can also work like a self-made dictionary and thesaurus, to improve vocabulary.

 There is no replacement for the amount of knowledge a good book can provide to a student taking the GRE test.
-Apart from the course books, if students can read casually, then they can do wonders to their GRE verbal vocabulary and the skills of English language usage.
+Apart from the course books, if students can read casually, then they can do wonders to their vocabulary and the skills of English language usage.

 - New GRE Vocabulary Flashcards by Kaplan